Home / Austria compare privacy laws

 Video Surveillance Compliance (CCTV): We evaluate your camera setups, provide necessary signage, and draft the required balancing-of-interest assessments per § 12 f DSG.

 Strategic Advisory on Data Deletion: We help your IT and legal departments align on data retention and deletion schedules that satisfy both technical realities and strict privacy laws.
+For a wider regional comparison, see our guide on Austria's privacy laws compared to other EU member states.

 Conclusion